PointCloudLibrary/pcl/doc/tutorials/content/walkthrough.rst

 Segmentation
 ------------

-:Background:
+**Background**

 	The *segmentation* library contains algorithms for segmenting a point cloud into distinct clusters.
-These algorithms are best suited to processing a point cloud that is composed of a number of spatially isolated regions.
+These algorithms are best suited for processing a point cloud that is composed of a number of spatially isolated regions.
 In such cases, clustering is often used to break the cloud down into its constituent parts, which can then be processed independently.

 	A theoretical primer explaining how clustering methods work can be found in the `cluster extraction tutorial <http://pointclouds.org/documentation/tutorials/cluster_extraction.php#cluster-extraction>`_.
 	The two figures illustrate the results of plane model segmentation (left) and cylinder model segmentation (right).